Less is More

 Less is More is a subtle yet uplifting dance programme, embodying simplicity, stillness, and momentum.
 An evening of dance heritage in motion, featuring works by leading choreographers Hans van Manen, Lucinda Childs, and Sidi Larbi Cherkaoui.
 Plus two new creations by a new generation of international makers: Igor Bacovich & Iratxe Ansa, and Fernando Melo.
 Each of them, in their own way, masters the art of omission.

 We all experience stimuli differently.
 Artistic director Roel Voorintholt has known what it’s like to be neurodiverse for ten years now.
 It sparked his love for the art of leaving things out.
+“I invite everyone to take in and breathe in this meditative programme.
+To open themselves up to it, to ride the waves of the music and the dance.

 Less is More will premiere on 20 September 2025 at Amphion Doetinchem.